 Intuitively, an ETL process can be thought of as a directed acyclic graph, with activities and record sets being the nodes of the graph and input-output relationships between nodes being the edges of the graph.
-Observe Figure 1, where two sources are depicted in the lower left part of the figure with the names $S_1.PARTS$ and $S_2.PARTS$.
-The data from these sources must be propagated to the target data warehouse fact table DW.PARTS, depicted at the bottom right part of the figure.
+Observe Figure 1, where two sources are depicted in the lower left part of the figure with the names S_1 .
+PARTS and S_2 .
+PARTS.
+The data from these sources must be propagated to the target data warehouse fact table DW.
+PARTS, depicted at the bottom right part of the figure.
 Moreover, the newly inserted records must be further propagated for the refreshment of aggregate views V_1 and V_2 .
 (In fact, the views of the example can be anything among materialized views that are populated by the ETL process, materialized views automatically refreshed by the DBMS, convenient abstractions of data marts, reports and spreadsheets that are placed in the enterprise portal for the end-users to download, and any other form of aggregated information that is published in some form to the end-users of the warehouse.)
 The whole process of populating the fact table and any of its views is facilitated by a workflow of activities that perform all the appropriate filtering, intermediate data staging, transformations and loadings.
-The upper part of Figure 1 depicts how the data (which are extracted as snapshots of the sources) are transported to a special purpose intermediate area of the warehouse, called Data Staging Area (DSA) [5], where the transformation phase takes place.
+The upper part of Figure 1 depicts how the data (which are extracted as snapshots of the sources) are transported to a special purpose intermediate area of the warehouse, called the Data Staging Area (DSA)

+[4], where the transformation phase takes place.
 First, the snapshots are compared to their previous versions, so that newly inserted or updated data are discovered.
-Then, these new data are stored in a hard disk so that we avoid starting the whole process from scratch in the case of a failure.
+Next, these new data are stored in a hard disk so that in the case of a failure, the whole process should not start from scratch.
 Then, the data pass from several filters or transformations and they are ultimately loaded in the data warehouse.
-The warehouse fact or dimension tables are not necessarily the end of the journey for the data: at the bottom right of Figure 1, a couple of materialized views (standing as abstractions of reports, spreadsheets or data marts for the sake of the example) are also refreshed with newly incoming data.
+As already mentioned, the warehouse fact or dimension tables are not necessarily the end of the journey for the data: at the bottom right of Figure 1, a couple of materialized views (standing as abstractions of reports, spreadsheets or data marts for the sake of the example) are also refreshed with newly incoming data.